Action & Cognition

 2. Describe Norman’s seven stages of action, and the pros and cons.

-3. Explain Norman’s and Jordan’s approaches to emotional design.
+3. Explain all components of Norman’s and Jordan’s approaches to emotional design, and their pros and cons.
 What is Kansei engineering?

 4. What is mental workload, and how is it measured?

-5. What are the three levels of Situation Awareness, some “demons,” and some design principles?
+5. What are the three levels of Situation Awareness, associated “demons,” and design principles?

 6. What factors affect inattentional blindness?
 What things distract drivers?